bernhardAxonIvy/doc/source/designer-guide/user-interface/default-pages/index.rst

 Default Pages
 *************

-With default pages you can change the default workflow behavior by simply providing a custom implementation in your Ivy project.
+With default pages, you can change the default workflow behavior by simply providing a custom implementation in your Axon Ivy project.

 For example: Once a user has completed a task, he will be redirected to his personal task list.
-The default task list is workflow driven and maybe to technical for your end user.
-With a standard process you could easily provide a branded and use case driven task list that fits perfectly into your domain.
+The default task list is workflow-driven and may be too technical for your end-users.
+With a standard process, you can easily provide a branded and use case driven task list that fits perfectly into your domain.

 Implementation
 --------------

-To customize a default pages you need to do the following:
+To customize a default page, you need to do the following:

 #.
 Implement a process with a predefined process start signature in an ivy
    project.
-See the following sub chapters for more information.
+See the following subchapters for more information.
 #. :ref:`Deploy <deployment>` the Ivy project with the customized standard
    processes in the application.
 #.
-Optional: If you have multiple projects which provides the default pages
+Optional: If you have multiple projects which provide the default pages
    you may need to fix the provider in :ref:`app-yaml`.

 .. literalinclude:: standardprocess-app.yaml